MacHu-GWU/Dev-Exp-Share/docs/source/01-AWS/14-Machine-Learning/04-Augmented-AI-Root/04-Pdf-to-Data-Solution/README.rst

 .. tab:: 14.
 Data Store

     The required structured data of the original document will be stored in proper data store backend for future use.

+.. tab:: 15.
+Status Tracker Dynamodb

+    The entire workflow has multiple steps, we could store the status information for each step in Dynamodb and be able to use a simple query to continues the workflow from any step.